ColOfAbRiX/figlet4s/README.md

 # Figlet4s

-Figlet4s is a library to create ASCII-art banners, in pure Scala, open source, with integrated fonts, minimal dependencies, extensive error reporting and support for effects including Cats `IO`.
+Figlet4s is a library to create ASCII-art banners, in pure Scala, open source, with integrated fonts, minimal dependencies (cats and cats-effects), extensive error reporting and support for effects including Cats `IO`.
 It also includes direct support for Java.

 Try out [Figlet4s on Scastie](https://scastie.scala-lang.org/j7zMH0xRQXe39sEVtiSJgQ)